Sub-Committee on Standards and Conformance

 The FSCF marked its 10th anniversary of successful operations since 2007.
 The Partnership Training Institute Network (PTIN), which was established in 2008 for the purpose of supporting capacity building activities with the use of resources from the private sector and academia, convened with the steering group members and confirmed further cooperation to realize the FSCF’s goals.

 In 2017, the 22nd Joint Regulatory Advisory Committee (JRAC) was held in the margin of SCSC2 with the attendances of the International Electrotechnical Commission (IEC) and ASEAN.
 JRAC is a body established by the APEC member economies as the official sub-group under the SCSC, for the purpose of:

-- promoting and facilitating regulator to regulator dialogue and cooperation; and
+- promoting and facilitating regulator to regulator dialogue, cooperation and information sharing; and

-- administering and facilitating the implementation of the TILF Pathfinder on APEC Mutual Recognition Arrangement on Conformity Assessment of Electrical and Electronic Equipment (the MRA Pathfinder)
+- administering, facilitating and reviewing the implementation of the TILF Pathfinder on APEC Mutual Recognition Arrangement on Conformity Assessment of Electrical and Electronic Equipment (the MRA Pathfinder)